about

 the author of the drawing told her mother she wanted to live in their other country. her mom didn’t think twice. september, 2024. (names and rights reserved)

-the reference to the panama papers is as clear as helpful to envision the point.
+the clear reference to the panama papers helps to envision the purpose so we can get straight to the point.

-over 2,500 children a year are considered victims of international child abduction when travelling abroad with only one parent: the mother in 75% of the cases.
+over 2,500 children a year are considered victims of international child abduction when travelling abroad with only one parent: the mother in 75% of the cases, all expats trying to go home.

-according to official data, 94% of them hold their children’s custody and are their primary carers.
+according to official data, 94% of these women hold custody of their children and are their primary carers.

 no one knows what happens afterwards, not even mothers sometimes.